MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Consultant for Project Onboarding Tablet Based Centration* \
 *Consultant for Data-Science Team in Architecture, Automatization and Development Workflow*

-* Setup of processes meeting European medical device regulations (MDR) regarding software development processes and documentation
+* Setup of processes meeting European medical device regulations (MDR) regarding software development processes and documentation.
-* Mentoring data-science team in development workflow for reproducible notebooks and CI/CD
+* Mentoring data-science team in development workflow for reproducible notebooks and CI/CD.

 Oaktree Technologies GmbH is a subsidiary of the Fielmann AG.
 The company is specialized in developing digital solutions for opticians.
 Centration app is now branded as [Qvido](https://qvi.do/).